evande0/us_fascism/part2.md

-# PART 2 — ICE DETENTION, IMMIGRATION ENFORCEMENT
+# PART 2 — NORMALIZE VIOLENCE

 Normalize violence by domestic paramilitary.
 Start by dehumanizing minority population, then by attacking their defenders.